Fish-Network/docusaurus-deployment/docs/fish-network/litepaper.md

 Fish Network is a compliant, semi‑liquid platform that turns thesis‑driven investment clubs ("Fish Schools") into AI‑enabled, tokenized micro‑funds with future shared liquidity.
 We introduce a minimum 1-year lockup structure for investors in "venture fund" Fish Schools, which is typically 7-10 years for investors in a "traditional" venture fund.
 This enables emerging managers to move at the speed of technology; raising and deploying funds fully on-chain, while giving investors optionality to re-allocate quickly.

-#### Option A -  Fish School Structure — "50/40/10 Split" (venture club)
+#### Option A -  Fish School Structure — "50/40/10 Split" (venture club)  *liquid VC vehicle available for non-US Residents only*

-Investors overcollateralize with USDC to maintain liquidity optionality after initial results.
+Investors overcollateralize with USDC to maintain liquidity optionality after initial allocations.

 * **50%** to accrue Fish Points and interest to enable future shared liquidity for Fish Schools.
 * **40%** allocated to escrow for mandatory 21‑day voting window until deployed to voted‑in startups.
 * **10%** to school treasury for ops, insurance, admin fees, etc.

-*available for non-US Residents only*

 #### Option B -  Fish School Structure — "50/40/10 Split" (hybrid venture + liquid club)